KomodoPlatform/developer-docs/docs/005-installations/_019-common-runtime-parameters.md

 exchange=1
 ```

-`exchange` forfeits all user rewards to miners.
-Set this to explicitly not claim user rewards.

 ## donation

+`donation` donates all user rewards to a specific address.
+This value must be set to a 33 byte pubkey.

 > Using donation as a default value in the coin's .conf file: